gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

   - php -r "unlink('composer-setup.php');"
 ```

-This will make sure we will have all required stuff ready to use.
-Next, we want to run `composer update` to fetch all PHP dependencies  and `npm install` to load node packages then run the `npm` script.
+This will make sure we have all requirements ready.
+Next, we want to run `composer update` to fetch all PHP dependencies  and `npm install` to load node packages, then run the `npm` script.
 We need to append them  into `before_script` section:

 ```yaml
 before_script: